Hi! I'm Monique, a professional cultural anthropologist and travel writer

 What anthropologists know

 Cultural anthropologists go to the parts on the map that says, ‘Here Be Dragons.”
 We go to the creases on the map.
 In fact, anthropologists have traveled to the furthest, far-flung parts of the world – from the Arctic to the Amazon, to the African plains.
 We have looked, learned, listened, and participated.
 And what have we learned from 150 years of finding and living with the world’s most remote peoples?

 No matter how far and how wide we travel, we return home eventually only to find that there is nowhere stranger, more different, or more unique than our own culture!
 And that is the value of anthropology and of authentic travel.
 There is no greater way to gain perspective upon both our amazing world and our own lives and selves.
 The prize of returning home from each incredible adventure is a new level of contentment and peace with ourselves and our own little corner of the world.

-It’s about taking home not just selfies but memories of adventures and experiences that transform you and that way you see the world and your place in it.
+It’s about taking home not just selfies or souvenirs, but memories of adventures and experience that transform you (and your relationships) and the way that you see the world and your place in it.

 How can you do that?
 By using me as your anthropological guide you’ll know what’s going on, where and why – what to see and why it’s all so fascinating!

 Anthropologists are trained to observe, to map, to have the right gear at the right time, and to be fearless and real with all of the people we meet int he field.

 But travel is also about chilling out, putting yourself in a completely different zone to your normal life and coming home full of life and energy.